aliascash/documentation/ContinuousIntegration.md

-To spawn build slave instances on demand we use the [Amazon EC2 Plugin](https://wiki.jenkins.io/display/JENKINS/Amazon+EC2+Plugin) and configured slave instances using the above mentioned AMI, instance type ??? and label _docker_.
+To spawn build slave instances on demand we use the [Amazon EC2 Plugin](https://wiki.jenkins.io/display/JENKINS/Amazon+EC2+Plugin) on Jenkins and configured slave instances using the above mentioned AMI, instance type _t2.2xlarge_ and label _docker_.
 So with this setup Jenkins starts new build slave instances if a buildjob requires build slaves with label _docker_ and shut them down after a certain idle timeout.

 ### Updating the CI

-Updating the master is a quite easy task.
+Updating the CI master is now a quite easy task.
+The repository _docker-jenkins-nginx-letsencrypt_ is cloned on the Master and all the following could be done as _admin_ user:
-* Shutdown docker containers:
+* Shutdown Docker containers:
   ```
-  admin@ip-172-31-9-36:~$ cd docker-jenkins-nginx-letsencrypt/
+  ~$ cd docker-jenkins-nginx-letsencrypt/
-  admin@ip-172-31-9-36:~/docker-jenkins-nginx-letsencrypt$ docker-compose down
+  ~/docker-jenkins-nginx-letsencrypt$ docker-compose down
   ```
-* Update docker images:
+* Update Docker images:
   ```
-  admin@ip-172-31-9-36:~/docker-jenkins-nginx-letsencrypt$ docker-compose pull
+  ~/docker-jenkins-nginx-letsencrypt$ docker-compose pull
   ```
 * Start new Docker containers:
   ```
-  admin@ip-172-31-9-36:~/docker-jenkins-nginx-letsencrypt$ docker-compose up -d
+  ~/docker-jenkins-nginx-letsencrypt$ docker-compose up -d
   ```

+It took some minutes afterwards until everything is up&running again (start of four containers, get letsencrypt certificates, start Jenkins master etc).

 ## General build setup